 A Dialogue on the Koran

-It's not enough!
-The world desperately needs an honest discussion about Islam, starting with an unfettered dialogue on the Koran, if we are to allay the fear of the other and foster a trust in the other that is sadly lacking and a reason to fear that the worst is yet to come.
+The world desperately needs an honest discussion about Islam, starting with an unfettered dialogue on the Koran, if we are to stop the violence done in the name of Allah and His proclaimed last and greatest spokesperson, the Prophet Muhammad.
+If we don't, then God help us all.

 Not a New Idea

-Before the first Malaysian blasted into space (the first Muslim in space was Prince ibn 'Abd al-'Aziz Al Sa'ud of Saudi Arabia) on board a Russian rocket in October 2007, on his way to the International Space Station, serious questions as to how Sheikh Muszaphar Shukor was going to perform the mandatory five daily prayers had to be answered.
+The first Muslim in space was Sultan bin Salman Al Saud of Saudi Arabia.
+But, it was not until the first Malaysian, Sheikh Muszaphar Shukor, was scheduled to blast into space aboard a Russian rocket in October 2007, on his way to the International Space Station, that serious questions as to how Muslims spending time in space were going to perform mandatory religious rituals, such as the five daily prayers, were answered.

-That was a good start, but if we are to put an end to the carnage in the name of God and stop what Sam Harris calls the draining of the light, the discourse needs to be as profound as the Islamic philosophers of a bygone age were tellingly brave enough to initiate.
+That was a good start, but if we are to put an end to the carnage in the name of God the discourse needs to be as profound as the one initiated by courageous Islamic philosophers of a bygone age.

 Between the 8th and 10th century, when Islam was in its infancy, there emerged an Islamic school of thought largely influence by Plato and Aristotle and which became known as Mu’tazilism or Philosophy of Rationalism or simply Islamic Philosophy.